365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-whatis.md

----
-title: What is Print Agent?
+# What is Print Agent?
----

 365 business Print Agent is a modern print solution designed for Microsoft Dynamics 365 Business Central, to introduce seamless printing experience in Microsoft Dynamics 365 Business Central.
 365 business Print Agent allows you to access your printer infrastructure in Microsoft Dynamics 365 Business Central and specify [Printer Configurations](printer-configuration.md) for each printer which can be assigned or directly used within Microsoft Dynamics 365 Business Central.

 ![365 business Print Agent](/assets/images/365-business-print-agent/print-agent-logo.png)